 But it was too late.

+Now what?
+I thought.
+Looking outside I could see Jimmy walking in the yard with a giant shit-eating grin, sipping his beer, and wiping the tears of laughter out of his eyes.
 I stood listening as the couple ranted and raved.
 Everyone was fine.
 It seemed that the baby was, in fact, directly below me, but none the worse for wear.
-Mom and Dad were inconsolable, wanted their money back, and a speedy check out.
+Mom and Dad were inconsolable, wanting a speedy check out and a full refund.
 They weren’t asking for my head on a stick, so I figured, why deliver it?
 So I did what any responsible innkeeper would do at that moment.
-I quietly shut myself in the darkened garage, found Jimmy’s beer stash, sat on the cooler and waited to hear their car pull out.
+I quietly shut myself in the darkened garage, found Jimmy’s beer stash, sat on the cooler, and waited to hear their car pull out.
 20 minutes later, they were gone.

 As I walked back into the Inn, Jimmy had already started telling Ali his version of the incident, and the laughter started all over again.
 They turned and looked my way.
 Jimmy collected himself, placed his beer firmly on the kitchen counter, and gave me this lasting little bit of advice.
-“Next time I tell you to “Be The Board”, Man, you’ve really got to feel it.”
+“Next time I tell you to ‘Be The Board’…Man, you’ve really got to feel it.”